devanshrajpara9189/Cybersecurity-Roadmap/Hands-on-Experience/Zphisher.md

 After selecting the platform, different templates will be shown.
 Choose the appropriate template from the available options.

 <img src="images/4.png" width="500">

+### Step-3:
+Choosing the Network
+After this step, you will see three network options:

+1. **Localhost**

+   * This option allows access only to devices connected to the same local network.
+   * It uses a local web server (such as Apache) to host the page within the local environment.

+2. **Cloudflare Tunnel**

+   * This option creates a connection between your local server and the public internet using Cloudflare's tunneling service.
+   * It allows access from outside the local network through a generated URL.
+   * Different URL options may be available depending on the configuration.

+3. **LocalXpose**

+   * LocalXpose creates a secure tunnel that forwards traffic from the public internet to a local service.
+   * It is commonly used for legitimate purposes such as testing, development, and sharing local applications remotely.
+   * A public URL is generated to access the locally hosted service.

+These tunneling options should be used only in authorized environments, such as personal labs or approved security testing, to avoid exposing or impersonating unauthorized services.